HildrethResearchGroup/Box-Designer/UserGuide.md

 * Selected Wall Text Output: For user-friendliness, this text outputs 1) the plane of the selected wall and 2) the placement of the selected wall.
 If no wall is selected, it defaults to “None selected”

 * Delete Selected Component: This button allows users to delete the wall that is currently selected.
 It does nothing if no wall is selected.
+Deleting the selected wall can also be accomplished by the "Back-space" key.

 * Export: This button allows users to save their current box model as a PDF or JSON.
 The user can also save via the menu taskbar at File -> Save.